mballen-1/mballen-1.github.io/_posts/2017-11-12-relevant-projects-academic-life.markdown

 ---
 layout: post
-title:  "Relevant projects during my academic experience"
+title:  "Relevant academic projects"
-description: Here you can get info about web development, image analysis and software development projects.
+description: Here you can read info about web development, image analysis and software development projects.
 img: shiva.png
 date: 2017-11-12  +0800
 ---

-## Alzheimer's detection using Matlab [(more info)] [m-lproy]
+## Alzheimer's detection using Math morphology and computing[(more info)] [m-lproy]

 >  This project used an important application of Mathematical Morphology.
 Theory that establish how operations over sets can help humans to detect diseases patterns in diagnose images like Alzheimer's disease.

-### Important concepts:
+### Relevant concepts:

 [Mathematical morphology][mat-morf]
-> This set's operations allow you to select and change some specific properties of an image.
+> This set's operations allow you to select and change some specific properties of a black and white image.
-  We can say basic operations are non-linear and use different algebra from tipical linear algebra.
+  These basic operations are non-linear, that means these operations cannot be plotted in a straight line over the Cartessian plane.
+Thay are set functions that involve union and intersection simultaneously.
+(Interesting!
+Is'n it ?)
 ## Maplendar! [(Github repo)][maplendar]:

 > This project used some of the current best technologies for web-development